-Those statistics comes from the National Cancer Institute.
+Those statistics come from the

 Pregnant people will experience changes in their breasts such as swelling and tenderness, which may result in lumps.
 While many lumps that develop during pregnancy are not cancerous, a person should still have any lumps they find checked by a health professional.

 Many pregnant people who receive a diagnosis of breast cancer respond to treatment just as well as non-pregnant people of the same age with the same stage of cancer.

 However, a pregnant person may face complications in treating their cancer, as there may be conflicts between the best-known treatment for the parent and the well-being of the baby.

 This article will discuss the safety of breast cancer treatment while pregnant, including surgery and chemotherapy, and will also discuss treatment in relation to breastfeeding.

 People with breast cancer who are pregnant can undergo certain treatments safely, although some carry a higher risk to an unborn baby.